Leiden Institute of Physics

 The three-year bachelor’s programme in Physics lays the basis in a strong curriculum of mathematics and physics in the first two years.
 It develops the body of knowledge and key competences in both theoretical and experimental physics, allows for a semester of free specialization (both within and outside Physics) and culminates to an independent physics research project at the Leiden Institute of Physics.

 The BSc research project is carried out as part of a research group of the institute with full access to its facilities.
 The programme is also offered in part time to accommodate older students who are in employment.
 The programme is offered in Dutch in the first two years and in English in the third year.

 Our two-year master’s programme in Physics offers training in cutting edge research in Physics.
 Students spend approximately 50% of the programme on research, as a member of one of our top-level international research groups.

 We offer five research specializations that emphasize either experimental or theoretical physics, and train students to become independent researchers:

 An honors version (Casimir pre-PhD) of three of these specializations, namely Theoretical Physics, Quantum Matter and Optics and Biological and Soft Matter, can be joined from the 2nd semester onwards.

-A further three specialisations (Business Studies, Science Communication and Society, Education) place Physics in a broader context and provide training for careers where a Physics background is an asset.
-Each specialisation provides a combination of research independence and content proficiency that prepares successful professionals.
+A further three specializations (Business Studies, Science Communication and Society, Education) place Physics in a broader context and provide training for careers where a Physics background is an asset.
+Each specialization provides a combination of research independence and content proficiency that prepares successful professionals.